SirPepe/html-import/readme.md

 ## JavaScript API

-The JS API for `<html-import>` consists of a constructor function, three events, one method, and three DOM properties.
+The JS API for `<html-import>` consists of a constructor function, four events, one method, and three DOM properties.

 ### Constructor